The Team of scientific expertise

 Phone: +43 1 58801 16161

 Stefan Müller is expert in the field of fuel and energy system engineering focused on industrial plant design by application of advanced digital methods.
-He is head of the ICBlab, opens an external URL in a new window, integrated within the Institute of Chemical, Environmental and Bioscience Engineering at the TU Wien.
+He is head of the ICBlab, integrated within the Institute of Chemical, Environmental and Bioscience Engineering at the TU Wien.
 His background is based on a strongly integrated perspective including important aspects of industrial as well as chemical engineering combined with 10 years’ experience in the field of process development for the application in demanding industrial environments.

 He supervises Alexander Bartik (PhD #7).